ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro/released/readme.md

 ## Release Note
 ----
 ## Firmware V3.x.x
-:warning: If you upgraded the control board firmware to V3.x.x or last version, You need to upgrade the DWIN LCD screen firmware too, about details, please refer to [:point_up: **here**](#dwin-lcd-menu)
+:warning: **If you upgraded the control board firmware to V3.0.0 or last version, You need to upgrade the DWIN LCD screen firmware too, about details, please refer to [:point_up: here](#dwin-lcd-menu)**

 ### Z9V5Pro V3.2.1   [:arrow_download:](./Z9V5Pro_V3_2_1.zip)
 - **Date:** 2022-11-15